From December, in the New York Times.little relatives.

 Eating a vegetarian diet Moderate 26%

-Eating organic food Moderate 23%Less expensive is canned food you microwave?
+Eating organic food Moderate 23%

 Using renewable electricity Large 22%